edelveart/edelveart.github.io/src/content/blog/post3.md

 ## Improvements and Refactoring

+About eight months ago, I began redesigning the codebase.
+The result is what you see now (see image below).
+At the start, I organized the code using `static` methods inside classes to group related functions and leverage TypeScript’s typing and autocompletion.

 <div align="center">
   <img src="/svg-ggb/blog-tstonnetz-1.svg" alt="TypeScript Tonnetz Objects Injected into Ziffers" class="w-[95%]" />
   <p><em>Sketch of <code>ts-tonnetz</code> Objects Injected into Ziffers</em></p>
 </div>

-About eight months ago, I began redesigning the codebase.
-The result is what you see now (see image above).
-At the start, I organized the code using `static` methods inside classes to group related functions and leverage TypeScript’s typing and autocompletion.

 However, I now realize this approach adds unnecessary complexity for the type of functions I’m working with (Miika pointed this out as well).
 There are fairly straightforward alternatives.